Martin Kuba

 Martin Kuba (born 9 April 1973) is a Czech politician who served as Minister of Industry and Trade of the Czech Republic from November 2011 to July 2013.
-He was appointed to Petr Nečas's Cabinet on 16 November 2011.
+He was appointed to Cabinet of Petr Nečas on 16 November 2011.
 Since November 2020 he has been the Governor of the South Bohemian Region.

 Education and profession

 Kuba graduated from the Secondary Industrial School of Civil Engineering in České Budějovice in 1991, before deciding to become a doctor.
 He studied at Bílá Vločka Secondary Medical School, majoring in paramedics.
 He continued his studies at the First Medical Faculty of Charles University, graduated in 2002.
 Since then he worked as a doctor in the Emergency Medical Service and as an anesthesiologist at the Department of Cardiac Surgery.
 From 1996 to 1998, he worked for PSM, a pyramid scheme.
 In 2004 he became the operator of the Fornetti bakery in Budějovice and in 2007 he founded the Fruit Frog chain of stores.

 During his tenure as Deputy Governor of the South Bohemian Region, he retained a one-fifth job at the České Budějovice Hospital, and was also a member of its Supervisory Board.
 In his property declaration, he listed remuneration for his membership of the board of directors of the České Budějovice heating plant, which belongs 80% to the city (together with dividends he came to 150 thousand crowns, ended here after the municipal elections).
 Fruit Frog cocktails.
 After his appointment as minister, he stated that he would transfer this small business to members of his family so that there would be no conflict of interest.
 After leaving the Ministry of Industry and Trade, together with Adam Kotalík, they ensured further production at Fiantex.
 He bought Texsr from Mr. Šrajer.